The Bankrate promise

 There are numerous reasons to get a credit card when you’re in college, the most important of which is having the chance to build credit for later in life.
 Credit cards for students can also help you learn positive credit habits, such as keeping your balances low and paying your bills on time.
 Not only that, but many student credit cards come with valuable benefits, and some offer cash back or other types of rewards for each dollar you spend.

-The Capital One Quicksilver Student Cash Rewards Credit Card is one of the more popular student credit cards out there, and it’s easy to see why.
-But, is it worth it?
+The Capital One Quicksilver Student Cash Rewards Credit Card is one of the newer options from the big banks, but is it worth it?
 Read on to learn where this card shines, and when it might make sense to consider other options instead.

 When is the Capital One Quicksilver Student Cash Rewards Card worth it?